j-x-huang/Medical-Blockchain/README.md

 First, navigate to the composer-artifacts directory and run `./QuickDeploy.sh` to deploy the network

-The script will first remove any deployed Fabric containers running.
+This script will first remove any deployed Fabric containers running.
 It then starts a new Fabric network with 1 endorsing peer node, 1 certificate authority and 1 orderer node.

 After that, it compiles the BND files in composer-artifact into a .bna file.
 The naming scheme is `medical-network@[verison].bna`.
-Then it will install the BNA file on the blockchain network.
+Then it will install the BNA file on the Fabric network.
 A network admin card is generated (admin@medical-network), via the PeerAdmin business card, and is added as a participant on the network.

 The composer-cli tool will ping for the network admin on the network.
 A successful ping means that the network is running, and the admin identity has been correctly installed.

 Do not worry if other errors are showing.
 As long as the ping is successful, it means that the network has been correctly deployed.

 QuickUpgrade.sh, as the name implies, upgrades the current blockchain model.
-Before doing so, change the version number of the BND, by editing the attribute in the package.json file.
+Before doing so, change the version number of the BND, by editing the 'version' attribute in the package.json file.
 Run `./QuickUpgrade.sh` to begin the process.

-The script first compiles the BND files into a new .bna file.
+This script first compiles the BND files into a new .bna file.
 It then installs the BNA file on the network and redeploys the network.
 Afterwards, it will ping the network admin card again.
-A successful ping means that the network has correctly upgraded.
+A successful ping means that the network has been correctly upgraded.

 Further information about deploying a single organization, single peer Fabric network can be found [here](https://hyperledger.github.io/composer/latest/tutorials/developer-tutorial)

 ## 3. Setting up a multi-organisation Fabric network

 This section gives a summary of how MedBloc can be deployed on a two organization Fabric network.
 The network has 4 endorsing peer nodes belonging to two separate organisations along with 1 orderer node and 1 certificate authority.
 This network was the network we deployed for the exhibition.
-The process of setting the network up is a complicated process ,so it is advised that you go through the details in the provided [link](https://hyperledger.github.io/composer/latest/tutorials/deploy-to-fabric-multi-org).
+The process of setting the network up is a complicated process, so it is advised that you go through the details in the provided in the [link](https://hyperledger.github.io/composer/latest/tutorials/deploy-to-fabric-multi-org).
+Remember to replace all occurences of "trade-network" with "medical-network" as they use a different network model in their tutorial.

-Before a multi-organisation Fabric network can be set up, if you have a previously installed Composer development environment, you will need to tear down the Hyperledger Fabric containers provided by the development environment first.
+Before a multi-organisation Fabric network can be set up, if you have a previously installed Composer development environment, you will need to tear down the Hyperledger Fabric containers provided by the development environment.

 The first step is to download the multi-organisation sample from https://github.com/mahoney1/fabric-samples.git and then download the platform binaries into the sample folder.
 You then need to switch to the multi-org branch and go into the first-network sample.
 Inside the first-network folder, you can start the network by using the commands: